Conway group Co1: History and properties

 Co1 is one of the 26 sporadic groups and was discovered by John Horton Conway in 1968.
 It is the largest of the three sporadic Conway groups and can be obtained as the quotient of Co0 (group of automorphisms of the Leech lattice Λ that fix the origin) by its center, which consists of the scalar matrices ±1.
 It also appears at the top of the automorphism group of the even 26-dimensional unimodular lattice II25,1.
 Some rather cryptic comments in Witt's collected works suggest that he found the Leech lattice and possibly the order of its automorphism group in unpublished work in 1940.

 The outer automorphism group is trivial and the Schur multiplier has order 2.

 Involutions

 Co0 has 4 conjugacy classes of involutions; these collapse to 2 in Co1, but there are 4-elements in Co0 that correspond to a third class of involutions in Co1.

 An image of a dodecad has a centralizer of type 211:M12:2, which is contained in a maximal subgroup of type 211:M24.

-An image of an octad or 16-set has a centralizer of the form 21+8.O8+(2), a maximal subgroup.
+An image of an octad or 16-set has a centralizer of the form 21+8.O(2), a maximal subgroup.